RKO Pictures: Cooper at the helm

 Lacking the financial resources of industry leaders MGM, Paramount, and Fox, RKO turned out many pictures during the era that belied their economies with high style in an Art Deco mode, exemplified by such Astaire–Rogers musicals as The Gay Divorcee (1934), their first pairing as leads, and Top Hat (1935).
-One of the figures most responsible for that style was another Selznick recruit: Van Nest Polglase, suzerain of RKO's highly regarded design department for almost a decade.
+One of the figures most responsible for that style was another Selznick recruit: Van Nest Polglase, supervisor of RKO's highly regarded design department for almost a decade.
 Film historian James Naremore has described RKO as "chiefly a designer's studio.
 It never had a stable of important actors, writers, or directors, but ... it was rich in artists and special-effects technicians.
 As a result, its most distinctive pictures contained a strong element of fantasy—not so much the fantasy of horror, which during the thirties was the province of Universal, but the fantasy of the marvelous and adventurous."

 As a group, the studio's craft divisions were among the strongest in the industry.Rode (2007), pp. 58–59.
 Costumer Walter Plunkett, who worked with the company from the close of the FBO era through the end of 1939, was known as the top period wardrobist in the business.
 Sidney Saunders, innovative head of the studio's paint department, was responsible for significant progress in rear projection quality.
 On June 13, 1935, RKO premiered the first feature film shot entirely in advanced three-strip Technicolor, Becky Sharp.
 The movie was coproduced with Pioneer Pictures, founded by Cooper—who departed RKO after two years helming production—and John Hay "Jock" Whitney, who brought in his cousin Cornelius Vanderbilt Whitney; Cooper had successfully encouraged the Whitneys to purchase a major share of the Technicolor business as well.
 Although judged by critics a failure as drama, Becky Sharp was widely lauded for its visual brilliance and technical expertise.
 RKO also employed some of the industry's leading artists and craftsmen whose work was never seen.
 From the studio's earliest days through late 1935, Max Steiner, regarded by many historians as the most influential composer of the early years of sound cinema, made music for over 100 RKO films.
+His score for The Informer brought Steiner his third Oscar nomination and first win.
 Murray Spivack, head of the studio's audio special effects department, made important advances in the use of rerecording technology first heard in King Kong.